 Do you think that your account was hacked, taken over or compromised?

-Check below for some tell-tale signs you should immediately* reset your password.
+Check below for some tell-tale signs that you should immediately reset your password.

-- Getting tons of email notifications in your inbox?
+- Are you getting tons of email notifications in your inbox?

 - Seen Messages sent from your account that you didn't write?